TobikoData/sqlmesh/docs/reference/notebook.md

 # Notebook

 SQLMesh supports Jupyter and Databricks Notebooks.
-Magics are loaded automatically and use the variable `context` to locate a SQLMesh project.
+Magics are loaded automatically when `sqlmesh` or one of its modules is imported.

+## SQLMesh project setup

+Notebooks locate a SQLMesh project by setting a `context` with either the Python API or a notebook magic.

+Set the context with the Python `Context` function as follows:

 ```python
 from sqlmesh import Context